Compliance for Singapore Companies

-There is no limit to the number of directors, a Singapore company can hold.
-However, there should be at least one local resident director, who is Singapore Citizen, Singapore Permanent Resident, or a person who has been issued an Entrepreneur Pass or Employment Pass.
-Any one above 18 years of age can be appointed as the director of a Singapore company.
+There is no limit to the number of directors, a Singapore company can hire.
+However, there should be at least one local resident director, who is Singapore Citizen, Singapore Permanent Resident, or a person who has been issued an Entrepreneur Pass.
+The employment pass holders, in strict compliance with the Employment Act, can also be the resident directors of the company that employs them.
+Anyone over 18 years of age can be the director of a Singapore company.
 The person to be appointed should not have a history of felony, conviction, or undischarged bankruptcy.

 Registered Address in Singapore

-Every company in Singapore must have a valid physical address in Singapore.
-It should remain open and accessible to public during the office hours.
+Every company in Singapore must have a valid physical local address to facilitate official communication.
+It should remain open and accessible to the public during the office hours.
 The address cannot be a P.O.
 Box.
-It also cannot be an HDB apartment address used without prior approval.
-There are many residential developments, which do not permit the use of a residential address for business purpose.
+Under the Home Office Scheme, the business owners can use an HDB apartment address.
+However, using a registered or virtual address from main business district gives the business a professional image.

 Setting a Financial Year End

-Every Singapore company should fix its financial year end date (FYE).
+Every Singapore company should fix its financial year end (FYE) for administrative purposes.
 If a Singapore company is a subsidiary then its FYE must correspond to the FYE of its parent holding company.
-Else, it is up to the company to decide its own FYE.
+The local private limited companies can decide their FYE as per their business needs.

 Appointing an Auditor

-Excluding the exempt private companies (EPCs), all other types of companies are required to appoint an auditor within 3 months of its incorporation.
-To be exempt from the auditing requirements, a company should fulfill the following parameters –
+Excluding the exempt private companies (EPCs), all other companies must appoint at least an auditor within 3 months of their incorporation.
+In the past exempt private companies used to enjoy audit exemption.

 GST (Goods and Service Tax) is also known as VAT (Value Added Tax) in many other countries.
-It is tax which is imposed on consumption of goods and services in Singapore.
-Currently, it stands at a rate of 7%, and is imposed as an addition on the selling price of the goods and services.
-Only GST registered entities can garner this tax, and file a return to the government on a regular basis, which is quarterly.
+It is a tax imposed on the consumption of goods and services in Singapore.
+Currently, it stands at a rate of 7%.

-- The turnover for the past 12 months was more than S$1 million, which is also known as retrospective basis or
+- Its turnover for the past 12 months was more than S$1 million, which is also known as the retrospective basis or;

-- The expected turnover for the next year is expected to exceed S$1 million, also known as prospective basis
+- Its turnover for the next year is expected to exceed S$1 million, also known as the prospective basis

 Procuring a Business Specific License